Spec-Gloss Surfels and Normal-Diffuse Priors for Relightable Glossy Objects: Additional Results

 \subsection{Material Decomposition}

-In \cref{fig:supplementary:materials:shiny} and \cref{fig:supplementary:materials:glossy}, we present the material decomposition of our method, the diffuse and specular components, the surface normals, as well as visibility, direct and indirect light terms for each scene in the Shiny Synthetic \cite{verbin2022refnerf} and Glossy Synthetic datasets \cite{liu2023nero}.
+In \cref{fig:supplementary:materials:shiny} and \cref{fig:supplementary:materials:glossy}, we present the material decomposition of our method, the diffuse and specular components, the surface normals, as well as visibility, direct and indirect light terms for all examined synthetic scenes.